 Rant Writing Unit: This unit is sure to keep students interested as they get to discuss and vent about what bugs them most!
 Students will be exposed to Canadian comedian Rick Mercer and his famous rants.
 They will then be guided through the steps to complete their own rant.
 Included are graphic organizers, example success criteria, rubrics, and detailed lessons with answer sheets.

 Summer Creative Writing: This project will have students stretching their imagination and honing in on their writing skills as they complete a Role, Audience, Form, and Topic (or RAFT) writing task.
 The included options all relate to summer in a fun way.
-Included are links to digital student pages and sheets for both point based and criteria based assessment.
+Included are links to digital student pages and sheets for both points-based and criteria-based assessments.

-I hope that your end of school year is amazing.
-I know that using these end of the year lessons will ensure stress-free planning and engaging tasks for you and your students.
+I hope that your end of the school year is amazing.
+I know that using these end-of-the-year lessons will ensure stress-free planning and engaging tasks for you and your students.
 Happy summer everyone!